-Non-Hodgkin lymphoma is treated with systemic, multidrug chemotherapy (eg, cyclophosphamide, doxorubicin, and vincristine plus prednisone), usually combined with antiretrovirals, prophylactic antibiotics and antifungals, and hematologic growth factors.
+Non-Hodgkin lymphoma is treated with various regimens of systemic, multidrug chemotherapy that includes cyclophosphamide, doxorubicin, vincristine, prednisone, and etoposide.
+These drugs are combined with IV rituximab and an anti-CD20 monoclonal antibody and supplemented with antiretroviral therapy (ART), prophylactic antibiotics and antifungals, and hematologic growth factors.
 Therapy may be limited by severe myelosuppression, particularly when combinations of myelosuppressive antitumor or antiretroviral drugs are used.
-Another possible treatment is IV anti-CD20 monoclonal antibody (rituximab), which is effective for non-Hodgkin lymphoma in patients without HIV.
 Radiation therapy may debulk large tumors and control pain or bleeding.

 Primary CNS lymphoma:

-Presenting symptoms include headache, seizures, neurologic deficits (eg, cranial nerve palsies), and mental status change.
+Presenting symptoms include headache, seizures, neurologic deficits (eg, cranial nerve palsies), and mental status changes.

 Squamous cell cancer of the anus and vulva:

-Squamous cell cancers of the anus (see also Tumors of the GI Tract: Anorectal Cancer) and vulva (see also Gynecologic Tumors: Vulvar Cancer) are caused by the same oncogenic types of HPV as cervical cancers and occur more commonly in HIV-infected patients.
-The reason for the increased incidence in these patients appears to be the increased rate of high-risk behaviors (eg, anal-receptive intercourse) rather than HIV itself.
+Squamous cell cancers of the anus (see Anorectal Cancer) and vulva (see Vulvar Cancer) are caused by the same oncogenic types of HPV as cervical cancers and occur more commonly in HIV-infected patients.
+The increased incidence of anal intraepithelial neoplasia and cancers in these patients appears to be caused by both high-risk behaviors (eg, anal-receptive intercourse) and immunosupression by HIV; ART may decrease risk of progression.
 Anal dysplasia is common, and squamous cell cancers can be very aggressive.

 Treatments include surgical extirpation, radiation therapy, and combined chemotherapy with mitomycin or cisplatin and 5-fluorouracil.